Quollveth/Flappy/README.md

 # Flappy Bird

-This is a simple Flappy Bird game implemented using SDL in pure C This is my first project using SDL
+This is a simple Flappy Bird game implemented using SDL in pure C.
+This is my first project using SDL.

-It has no dependencies other than the C standard library and SDL2 which it uses to implement a very basic SDL game framework that could be reused fairly easy for other simple games
+It has no dependencies other than the C standard library, SDL2 and SDL_ttf.
+I implemented a very basic SDL game framework that could be reused fairly easy for other simple games

 ### Controls
 - Spacebar | Jump